MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/README.md

   - pages  # run job only after pushing to the "pages" branch
 ```

-TODO: a gitlab-ci that covers "all" (most) functionalities: when:manual, when:delay, junit test reports ...

 #### Permissions

 If a GitLab project is private then: